President's Council of Advisors on Science and Technology: History

 The council follows a tradition of presidential advisory panels focused on science and technology that dates back to President Franklin D. Roosevelt's Science Advisory Board, continued by President Harry Truman.
 Renamed the President's Science Advisory Committee (PSAC) by Dwight Eisenhower, it was disbanded by President Richard Nixon.

 Reagan science advisor Jay Keyworth re-established a smaller "White House Science Council" It reported, however, to him, not directly to the president.
 Renamed PCAST, and reporting directly to the president, a new council was chartered by President George H. W. Bush in 1990, enabling the president to receive advice directly from the private and academic sectors on technology, scientific research priorities, and mathematics and science education.

 Mission

 The President's Council of Advisors on Science and Technology mission is to provide advice to the president and the Executive Office of the President.
 PCAST makes policy recommendations in areas such as understanding of science, technology, and innovation.
 PCAST is administered by the Office of Science and Technology Policy (OSTP).

 Recent PCAST reports have addressed antibiotic resistance, education technology (with a focus on MOOCs), cybersecurity, climate change, networking and information technology, and agricultural preparedness, among many others.

 Members and structure

 PCAST has been enlarged since its inception and currently consists of 24 members and three co-chairs.
 The council members, distinguished individuals appointed by the president, are drawn from industry, education, research institutions, and other NGOs.
 The council is administered by an executive director.

+PCAST membership under President Trump's second term

+On January 23, 2025, President Trump issued an executive order reestablishing the PCAST co-chaired by David Sacks and Michael Kratsios.
+Additional members, announced on March 23, 2026, include: